BRYN4444/HitmanRoulette/README.md

 ### Latest Updates:

-**June 18th, 2022**
+**June 20th, 2022**
 * **Other Fixes:**
   * Contracts Mode Targets were not appearing in Intel and Hunt modes.
 (A single word omitted and overlooked from code can really cause issues, huh.
 My apologies.)
+  * The Extra Objective "Order of Operations" on Apex Predator wasn't properly listed in the Export Roulette .txt/textarea.
   * Camera Objectives were not properly being added in Export Roulette .txt/textarea.
 * **Current Plans:**
   * Preparing for Ambrose Island, Hitman III's upcoming new location.
 Will be added in steps with Main Target(s) first, and Contracts Mode Targets last.